 Dissemination and implementation of SMS mobile technology to improve child vaccinations in Guatemala

-BACKGROUND: Despite immunizations being one of the most successful and cost-effective public health interventions, vaccine coverage in low and middle income countries (LMICs) has remained a significant challenge with over 20 million infants unimmunized and at risk for unnecessary morbidity and mortality.
+BACKGROUND: Despite immunizations being one of the most successful and cost-effective public health interventions, vaccine coverage in low and middle income countries (LMICs) has remained a significant challenge with nearly 20 million infants underimmunized and at risk for unnecessary morbidity and mortality.
 Patient reminder systems have proven to be an important mechanism for improving childhood vaccination coverage and can be adapted to mobile health technologies, such as Short Message Service (SMS) texts, which have tremendous and untapped potential for disease management in LMICs where the majority of mobile subscribers reside.

 GAP: Despite the positive results of many research studies, the translation of research findings to clinical practice and policy has been historically poor, and there remains little understanding of the barriers and facilitators to program adoption and more widespread dissemination.